 - Wearing approved helmets and appropriate reflective clothing

 Can I claim compensation?

 In the event of a car accident, cyclists are likely to come off much worse than the driver of a vehicle.
 As such, if you were struck by a car and the accident is only partly or not your fault, you could be eligible for compensation.

 Many people do not realise that cyclists are covered under the NSW motor accidents compensation scheme.
 As such, you can claim payment for medical expenses, rehabilitation costs and a number of other losses.

-For more information on whether you are eligible to make a claim, contact an expert car accident lawyer today.
+For more information on whether you are eligible to make a claim, contact a compensation lawyer today.